MelanieRogoff/functional-testing-otus-interview/README.md

 # functional-testing-otus-interview

-# FUNCTIONAL TEST - OTUS INTERVIEW
+# FUNCTIONAL TESTING - OTUS INTERVIEW

  - Suite of functional tests utilizing JavaScript and Selenium.

  - Creates and runs automated tests for various situations and areas of the Otus app per coding challenge instructions.